 There is no additional charge from Datadog to stream metrics.

 AWS charges based on the number of metric updates on the CloudWatch Metric Stream and the data volume sent to the Kinesis Data Firehose.
-There is the potential to see an increased CloudWatch cost for the subset of metrics you are streaming, so Datadog recommends prioritizing using metric streams for the AWS services, regions, and accounts where you most need the lower latency.
-For more information, see Amazon CloudWatch pricing.
+There is the potential to see an increased CloudWatch cost for the subset of metrics you are streaming, so Datadog recommends prioritizing using metric streams for the AWS metrics, services, regions, and accounts where you most need the lower latency and using polling for others.
+For more information, see Amazon CloudWatch pricing